 Oxheart tomatoes are named after their unusual heart shaped fruit, exceptional flavor, and they get up to almost a pound in size!
 They’re loved for their juicy, meaty texture, and sweet flavor, and they have a very high content of vitamin C and A.

-Oxheart tomatoes can be an amazing addition to your vegetable garden as they are one of the easiest heirlooms to grow, but which variety of Oxheart’s should you grow, and how do you properly care for them?
+Ox heart tomatoes can be an amazing addition to your vegetable garden as they are an easy heirloom variety to grow, but which variety of Oxheart’s should you grow, and how do you properly care for them?

 Table of Contents